e2ebridge/e2e-transaction-logger/README.md

 # E2E transaction logger #

 Having structured logs of running services is always important in productions.
-E2E transactions log files contains all information about the interactions on your server.
-Separated in transactions which represent the client calls (http) and io calls which represent the back end calls made by your server (DB, file system ...).
+E2E transaction log files contain all the information about interactions on your server.
+That information is divided into transactions which represent the client calls (http) and io calls which represent the back end access made by your server (DB, file system ...).

-In another level you can also trace business processes using the same library in the same files which allow to relate the business data level with the service level.
+On another level you can also trace business processes using the same library and the same files.
+That allows to relate the business data level with the service level.

-These files can then be parsed and loaded in DB to be used in Dashboards showing good system, operating and business views and reports of your services.
+These files can then be parsed and loaded into DB to be used in Dashboards showing very informative system, operating and business views and reports of your services.

 ## Quick Example